 We based our checkout crawler on OpenWPM, a fully instrumented browser platform that is designed to conduct large-scale privacy and web-tracking measurement studies [39].
 We extended OpenWPM in a number of ways to interact with the product pages we collected previously, including identifying various interface elements using scoring functions like the ones we described in Section 4.2.
-Each of these functions would output the most likely "Add to cart" buttons, "View cart" buttons, and "Checkout" buttons, which we would click in order.
-Because websites do not follow uniform HTML markup and design, our crawler needed to account for a variety of design alternatives and edge cases to simulate user interaction, such as dismissing popup dialogs.
+Each of these functions would output the most likely "Add to cart" buttons, "View cart" buttons, and "Checkout" buttons, which we would click in order across multiple pages.
+Because websites do not follow uniform HTML markup and design, our crawler needed to account for a variety of design alternatives and edge cases to simulate user interaction, such as dismissing popup dialogs, and identifying and interacting with product options (e.g., selecting a size and color for a t-shirt) to add a product to cart.

 We collected three types of data during this crawl for each product page.
 First, we saved the page source on visit.
 Second, we took screenshots each time the state of the page changed (e.g., clicking a button or selecting a product option).
-Third, we extended OpenWPM to store HTTP Archive (HAR) [13]) files for each crawled page.
-Unlike OpenWPM's existing HTTP instrumentation, HAR files are not limited to HTTP headers and contain full response contents that can be used for further analysis.
+Third, we extended OpenWPM's HTTP instrumentation to store HTTP Archive (HAR) [13]) files for each crawled page since HAR files are not limited to HTTP headers and contain full response contents that can be used for further analysis.